 Most United States insurance companies will not give you credit on your driving record from another country.
 This means that when you find an insurance company that will write a policy for you with no United States driving experience; it will usually be at a higher rate than someone who has a good United States driving record.

+If you would like a referral to an insurance broker, please contact your Relocation Dimensions consultant.
 Once you obtain car insurance, consider joining the California State Automobile Association (AAA) for their roadside service.
 It is inexpensive and a real lifesaver when your battery dies because you left the lights on, or your car breaks down on the freeway.

 AAA is a great resource for things to do and see all over the United States.
 Once a member, you can obtain all kinds of maps and books on traveling in the United States free of charge.